Yara-p/Data-Visualization/README.md

 ## Data Preparation Using Python
 In addition to using Tableau for visualization, I utilized Python to automate the data preparation process.
 This automation includes:

-1. **File Renaming**: A Python script was used to rename and organize CSV files by adding prefixes based on age groups, making it easier to distinguish and analyze different demographic categories.
+1. **File Renaming**: A Python script was used to rename and organize multiple CSV files by adding prefixes based on age groups, making it easier to distinguish and analyze different demographic categories.
 2. **Data Cleaning**: The script also automates the removal of redundant metadata within the CSV files, ensuring cleaner datasets for visualization and analysis.

 The automation scripts streamline data preparation, making it more efficient to handle large datasets and maintain consistency across files.